you will see on

 book of stories and essays.
 The success of these workshops can be

-judged from the fact that I was asked to host four more in
+judged from the fact that I was asked to host further multiple

 project by clicking hereĽ.